kaaengine/kaa/docs/reference/engine.rst

     to always be the same (100, 200) position on the 1366x768 laptop screen, 1920x1060 full HD monitor or any other of `dozens display resolutions out there. <https://en.wikipedia.org/wiki/Display_resolution#/media/File:Vector_Video_Standards8.svg>`_

     That's where virtual resolution concept comes in.
-You (typically) declare a virtual resolution for your game just once, when initializing the engine, and the engine will always use exactly this resolution when you draw stuff in your game.
+You declare a virtual resolution for your game just once, when initializing the engine, and the engine will always use exactly this resolution when you draw stuff in your game.
 If you run the game in a window larger than the declared virtual resolution, the engine will stretch the game's frame buffer (actual draw area).
 If you run it in a window smaller than declared virtual resolution, the